When slash-and-burn plantation fires spread, these Indonesian women douse the flames

 On this day rainy day, the women aren’t on high alert.
 They walk the land and talk with farmers.
 Passing a patch of blackened vegetation, Misnati recalls her proudest moment: when she figured out how to connect a hose to a water pump and put out a fire here last year.

 She stops to look around.
-Before Power of Mama, “I’d never venture this far into the land alone,” she says.
+Before the Power of Mama, “I’d never venture this far into the land alone,” she says.
 “I’ve gotten to know the landscape even though I’ve lived here my whole life.”

 She has also gotten to know the other women in the community; many of them patrol with their arms around one another.
 Together they’ve found shared purpose.